 If your annual shareholder’s meeting is just around the corner and you’re a new co-op owner or thinking of selling your co-op soon, you may be thinking, “what questions should I ask?”

-We’ve compiled a list of 10 questions you can ask at your meeting to prepare you and help you understand what’s happening in your building.
-In the meantime, bring a pen, paper, and maybe a water bottle because these meetings can last awhile.
+We’ve compiled a list of 10 questions you can ask at your meeting.
+This will prepare you and help you understand what’s happening in your building.
+In the meantime, bring a pen, paper, and maybe a water bottle because these meetings can last a while.

 What’s the average sale price per square foot in our building?What’s the average sale price per square foot in our building?

-If you’re about to list your co-op for sale, understanding what the average price per square foot is in your building is an excellent guide to what your apartment is worth.
-Multiply the average price per square foot by your actual square footage, and the sum will be a competitive listing price for your place.
-A good co-op will provide a list of recent sales in the building at least by unit with the sale price and average price per square foot.
-Be sure to save this list and share it with your real estate agent and even any bidders during negotiations.
+Understanding the average price per square foot is an excellent guide to understanding the value of your apartment if you’re about to list your co-op for sale.
+Multiply the average price per square foot of like-kind co-op units within your building over the past 12 months by your actual square footage; the sum will be a competitive listing price for your home.
+In addition, a good co-op will provide a list of recent sales in the building; by unit with the sale price and average price per square foot.
+Be sure to save this list and share it with your real estate agent and interested buyers if asked.

 Will there be an assessment this year?Will there be an assessment this year?

 Co-op assessments refer to the additional charges to maintenance that co-op owners pay for a specific, limited time to fund capital improvements to a building, such as renovating the lobby or fixing the heating or plumbing.
-If you’re thinking of selling your co-op, you’ll want to know this is coming, and possibly negotiate with the buyer to pay some of this fee.
+If you’re considering selling your co-op, you’ll want to know this is coming and possibly negotiate with the buyer to pay some of this fee.

 Is there any major construction planned in the next six months to a year?Is there any major construction planned in the next six months to a year?